12. Provision for Current and Deferred Tax:

 Provisions for impairment loss on Investment is based on evaluation of financial position of investee companies to meet their obligations for honouring their commitments towards the investment held by the Company.

 The Company makes contribution towards provident fund and superannuation fund which are in the nature of defined contribution post employee benefit plan.
 Under the plan, the Company is required to contribute a specified percentage of payroll cost to fund the benefits.
-Amount recognised as an expense in the statement of Profit and Loss - included in Note 31 - “Contribution to Provident and other funds” ' 3.90 Crores (' 3.73 Crores) is given in the table above
+The above amounts are recognised as an expense in the statement of Profit and Loss in Note 31 under the head “Contribution to Provident and other funds”.

 b) Defined Benefit Plan